 Simultaneously satisfying all of the inequalities is infeasible.
 We found numerous cases where planes in our super proxy did not have strong feature coverage.
 These planes corresponded to inequalities of the first type where the sum of total coverages $\sum{i=1}^{10} C_i$ was low.
 Intuitively, as these planes do not cover features well, they are not very well suited for deriving feature weights.
 To address this, we progressively removed inequalities derived from the super proxy with low total coverage, until a solution was feasible.
-When $\sum{i=1}^{10} C_i > 1.5$, the system becomes feasible and we use 74 inequalities from the super proxy, we observe a strong correlation between feature coverage and user agreement (see Figure 3).
+When $\sum{i=1}^{10} C_i > 1.5$, the system becomes feasible and we use 74 inequalities from the super proxy set.
+For many planes in the super proxy, we observe a strong correlation between feature coverage and user agreement (see Figure 3).
 Interestingly, our algorithm uses the learned weights to consistently pick planes of high user agreement, while leaving out planes of low user agreement (see Figure 4).